tonghuikang/sutd-term4/TAE/R-cheatsheet.md

 GLM requires you to put `family='binomial'`

 Do not train on the test data FFS.
+Please copy correctly FFS.

 Adjusted R-squared is not R-squared FFS, please ask the examiners.